gjermundgaraba/bjaanes.github.io/_posts/2015-04-12-keep-your-life-and-code-clutter-free.md

 This is not a one-off thing that you do.
 This is a very nice practice that will keep you productive and calm.
 Sit down and write down everything that you know you must do.
 Write down every idea that you have floating around in your memory.
 Get all your worries written down.
 If you keep all your thoughts in writing instead, you will free up your mind to do work and also to be more creative.

 You can come back to your thoughts you have written later.
-You don&#8217;t need to deal with it right now.
-But you know where they are and can feel safe that they won&#8217;t disappear.
+You don't need to deal with it right now.
+But you know where they are and can feel safe that they won't disappear.

 Every time you think of something new you have to do, write it down immediately.
 Every time your think of some idea, stupid or not, write it down immediately.
 That way you won’t forget, and you keep your head clean.